Finding a Top Financial Advisor Firm in Oklahoma

 All information is accurate as of the writing of this article.
 This list may include firms that have a business relationship with SmartAsset, in which SmartAsset is compensated for lead referrals.
 Such relationships have no impact on our rankings, and firms are included and ranked based strictly on the above criteria.

 Capital Advisors, Inc. is a Tulsa-based firm that is the largest firm on this list.
 It also ranked on SmartAsset’s list of the top Tulsa financial advisor firms.
-The fee-only firm has chartered financial analysts (CFA) and certified financial planners (CFP) on staff, among other certified individuals.
+This fee-only firm has chartered financial analysts (CFAs) and certified financial planners (CFPs) on staff, among other certified individuals.